 - 1 T Monkfruit Sweetener

 - 2 T fresh-squeezed lime juice (see notes)

 - 2 tsp.
 Chili Garlic Sauce (see notes)

 - 1/4 tsp. salt (more or less to taste)

 - Thaw cooked shrimp overnight in the fridge if frozen; then drain well in a colander placed in the sink.

-- While the shrimp drain, whisk together the lime juice, sweetener, fish sauce, Chili Garlic Sauce, and salt to make the dressing.
+- While the shrimp drains, whisk together the lime juice, Monkfruit sweetener, fish sauce, Chili Garlic Sauce, and salt to make the dressing.

 - Cut the ends off the cucumber and cut a thin slice going halfway through the cucumber so the pieces will make individual noodles and not one long noodle.(If you don’t have thinner-skinned European cucumber, I might peel some thin strips of skin off the cucumber before you make the noodles.)

-- Then use the Spiralizer or one of the Three Ways to Make Zucchini Noodles to make the cucumber noodles.
+- Then use the Spiralizer (affiliate link) or one of the Three Ways to Make Zucchini Noodles to make the cucumber noodles.

 - Put a couple of sheets of paper towel on the counter and spread the cucumber noodles out in a thin layer; then lay more towels on top of the noodles and press down until most of the liquid from the cucumbers is absorbed by the towels.